jtang766/Moon/_posts/2013-04-01-quantification-of-genetic-mutations-in-video-images.md

 ## In Today's Information Era,

 data can be collected from anywhere, from mining of twitter feeds to traffic counters.
 How about video images?
-They are essentially data collected on the wavelength of light that enters a camera, from frame to frame.
-Implication are highly versatile but only after we are able to develop algorithms that can further quantify the observations in a video.
+They too are data points collected on the wavelength capture by the camera.
+Implication can be highly versatile but only after developing algorithms that can further quantify the observations in a meaningful insight.

-This study explores the usage of video images to determine the effects of genetic mutations in C. Elegans worms, also known as lab worms.
-Mutations can affect the mutant worm’s adaption for higher temperature and are characterized in two ways.
-First, the effect will be in the responses mechanism, which will reduce the ability to detect a change in temperature.
-Second classification will be an effect in the physiological mechanism and reduces the ability of organs to exhibit normal behavior when temperature increases.
+This study explores the effects of genetic mutations in C. Elegans worms, also known as lab worms.
+With an analysis of video images, mutations effects on the mutant worm’s adaption for higher temperature are characterized in two ways.
+One way is a change in the responses mechanism, which will further effect the ability to detect a change in temperature.
+Second classification is in the physiological mechanism and reduces the ability of organs to exhibit normal behaviour at high temperatures.

-59 locations of mutations were included in the study.
-Their performance was recorded in 80 second videos.
-The contrast was adjusted so the changes in the coloration of the pixel can counted by a software.
-The number of pixels that changed color in between frames tell us how much movement the lab worms were exhibiting (figure 1).
+59 mutations at different chromosome locations were studied.
+The behaviour of the mutant worms were recorded in 80 second videos.
+The contrast was adjusted so the changes in the coloration of the pixel can be counted by a software.
+The number of pixels that changed colour in between frames tell us how much movement was exhibited by the lab worms during the process of increasing temperatures (figure 1).

 <center><figure>
 	<img src="/assets/img/Article_QOGMIVI/Figure_1.JPG">